Treboder/FancyDogAPI/README.md

 Navigate to http://localhost:8080/dogs in a browser to see the exposed dog microservice (after logging in).
 When using Postman send GET request with Authorization type "basic auth", otherwise "401 Unauthorized" will be answered.

+## ToDo: Add tests
+Unfortunately autowiring MockMvc does not work ...

 ### Reference Documentation
 For further reference, please consider the following sections: